Our Must-do Tuscany Itinerary

 Pisa is another small but mighty city that makes for a relaxed day of wandering.
 Don’t miss the famous Leaning Tower of Pisa for your iconic photo as a memory of your road trip through Tuscany.
 However, don’t miss out on exploring the other beautiful buildings in the same square.

 For example, the Camposanto, the Baptisterium, and the intricately designed Romanesque Cathedral.
 The pedestrianized space is a lovely spot to rest your feet for a while.
-Plus, it’s the perfect spot to sunbathe on the grass while you take in the stunning architecture.
+We also found it the perfect spot to sunbathe on the grass and take in the stunning architecture.

 Where to Stay in Pisa